What are the 4Ps of Marketing?

 - Sales promotion.

-- Public relations & Sponsorship.
+- Public Relations and Sponsorship.

 - Email marketing.

-- Influencers & Key Opinion Leaders (KOLs).
+- Influencers and Key Opinion Leaders (KOLs).

 - Social media presence.